 Location.
 Will you always be in the same house?

 Sick policies.
-Will the kids still be together if one family is ill?
+Will the kids still be together if one family member is ill?

 Pay.
 What happens if only one family needs to add extra hours?
 Will they pay your full rate or only their portion?

 Parenting styles and rules.
-Do the families have similar views on discipline or not?
+Do the families have similar views on discipline?
 Does one family have strict restrictions?

 In addition to gathering basic information about the job, you’ll want to highlight your skills as a child care provider.
-Many skills needed for a nanny share are the same you’d need in any caregiver job, you’ll be bringing child care know-how, energy and love.
-However, nanny shares require some additional skills, which you’ll want to demonstrate during the interview.
+Just as in any caregiver job, you’ll be bringing child care know-how, energy and love to the table.
+However, nanny shares require additional skills, which you’ll want to demonstrate during the interview.
 Here’s how you can do that:

 Emphasize your organizational and communication skills.
 “Because you’ll be working for more than one family, and each will have their own unique way of addressing caregiving expectations and concerns, make sure to highlight your communication skills and demonstrate that you can juggle competing needs, says Elizabeth Malson, president of the Amslee Institute, which trains nannies and caregivers.
-“With multiple families, it is important to remember important dates, activities and insights with the respective parents,” Malson says.
+“With multiple families, it is important to remember important dates, activities and insights with the respective parents,” she says.

-Show you can give individualized attention.
-Ask each family personalized questions to show that although you’ll be working with both, you realize they have their own needs.
-Remember that every child is different and will require different things.
-Samantha Lande, a mom in Chicago, Illinois, who had her child in a full-time nanny share for more than two years, says that during interviews, she wanted to see that the prospective nanny could accomodate the needs of both families.
-“We wanted a nanny that would be flexible and be able to deal with the personalities of two different families, which isn't always easy.”
+Show you can offer individualized attention.
+Ask each family personalized questions to demonstrate that although you’ll be working with both, you realize they each have their own needs.
+Samantha Lande, a mom in Chicago, Illinois, whose child participated in a full-time nanny share for more than two years, says that during interviews, she wanted to see that the prospective nanny could accommodate the needs of both families.
+“We wanted a nanny that would be flexible and be able to deal with the personalities of two different families, which isn't always easy,” says Lande.

-After the initial interview, if both families decide you are a good fit, it’s a good idea to then have subsequent interviews with both sets of parents and their children.
+After the initial interview, if both families decide you are a good fit, you might benefit from having subsequent interviews, in order to ensure that you’ve met each parent and their children.

 What to cover during the second and subsequent interviews

-Paxia suggests having the second meeting in the space you will be working in, or, if you’ll be watching the kids at both homes, at the home that you haven’t yet been to.
-That way you’ve had a chance to be introduced to both work spaces and to ask any questions that are specific to the home.
+Either way, consider having this second meeting in the space you will be working in, says Paxia.
+That way, you’ll get a chance to ask any questions specific to the home.

-During the second meeting, it’s time to discuss the details of the job in depth and confirm that you and both families are on the same page.
+Be sure to discuss the details of the job in-depth and confirm that you and both families are on the same page.
 This should happen as soon as possible before you begin working and should cover:

 Job overview.
-Reconfirm the details of when the share will start, where it will take place, pay, benefits and how long the families hope it will last, Malson says.
+Review the specifics on when the share will start, where it will take place, pay, benefits and how long the families hope it will last, Malson says.

 Discipline and house rules.
 Ask parents how they discipline their kids, what their screen time limits are and what house rules each family adheres to.
 “You have to know if the families have the same ‘punishment’ philosophies,” Paxia says.
-“The parents have to agree on how the children will be disciplined, but if not, you can come up with a game plan that suits both parties.
+Ideally, they will agree on how children will be disciplined, but if not, you can come up with a game plan that suits both parties.

 Supplies.
-Talk with each family about who will supply necessities, like food, wipes and disposable toys, like chalk.
+Talk with each family about who will supply necessities, like food, wipes and disposable items for playtime, like chalk.
 Should each child only use what his or her parents send, or is it OK to share?

 Communication.
-Decide how best to communicate.
+Decide how best to stay in touch.
 Consider establishing a group text or email chain or connecting through a nanny app.
-Ask whether all parents would like to be kept up-to-date with all issues or only those that concern them and their children.
+Ask whether all parents would like to be kept up to date with all issues or only those that concern them and their children.

 Privacy.
 Open communication is important, but so is respecting boundaries, says Paxia.
 “You can't go to one set of parents and talk about the other set of parents,” she says.
-Ask your potential employers how much privacy the families would like.
+Ask your potential employers what information should be disclosed and to whom .
 For example, if a child is having behavioral issues, do the other set of parents need to know about them?

-This meeting is about confirming everyone is still on the same page, Lande says, and allowing parents and the caregiver to ask questions and exchange ideas in order to ensure everyone’s in sync, says Lande.
-Following this discussion, you can solidify everything in writing with a nanny share contract after this.
+This meeting is about allowing parents and the caregiver to ask questions and exchange ideas in order to ensure everyone’s in sync, says Lande.
+Following this discussion, you can solidify everything in writing with a nanny share contract.